KingoftheHomeless/in-other-words/README.md

 [`polysemy`](https://github.com/polysemy-research/polysemy),
 and [`eff`](https://github.com/hasura/eff).
 It represents effects through data types, making it simple to define, use, and interpret them.

-`in-other-words`' hallmark feature is the novel approach it takes to support higher-order effects, making it significantly more powerful - and sometimes easier to use - than other effect libraries of its kind.
+The goal of `in-other-words` is to be as expressive and general of an effect system as possible while solving the *O(n<sup>2</sup>)* instances problem.
+Its hallmark feature is the novel approach it takes to support higher-order effects, making it significantly more powerful -- and sometimes easier to use -- than other effect libraries of its kind.

 If you're experienced with the mechanisms behind `freer-simple`, `fused-effects`, and `polysemy`, and would like to learn more about what makes